BlackHolePerturbationToolkit/GeneralRelativityTensors/Source/Documentation/English/Guides/Tensors.md

       {"ContractIndices", "Trace over repeated indices"},
       {"MergeTensors", "Combine an expression into a single Tensor"}, {"MultiplyTensors", "Outer product of Tensors"},
-      {"MultiplyTensorScalar", "Product of Tensor and a scalar"}, {"SumTensors", "Sum of Tensors"}
+      {"MultiplyTensorScalar", "Product of a Tensor and a scalar"}, {"SumTensors", "Sum of Tensors"},
+      {"D","D is overloaded.
+It takes the partial derivative of a Tensor."}, {"CovariantD", "Covariant derivative of a Tensor"}
     }
    },
    {"Title" -> "Common Tensors and functions",